CodeCoR: An LLM-Based Self-Reflective Multi-Agent Framework for Code Generation: How does CodeCoR perform on repository-level code generation? (RQ4)

-This paper proposes CodeCoR, a multi-agent framework designed to improve the self-reflection ability of code generation.
-It features a comprehensive workflow that allows for the observation and evaluation of the generation process.
-By employing four agents (including Prompt Agent, Coding Agent, Test Agent, and Repair Agent) along with various pruning methods for pruning low-quality outputs, CodeCoR significantly enhances code generation performance, achieving the average Pass@1 score of 77.8\% on four public datasets and outperforming existing LLM-based methods.
-The experimental results demonstrate that the self-reflective capability of CodeCoR improves the accuracy and efficiency of code generation.
+This paper proposes CodeCoR, a multi-agent framework designed to realize self-reflection in code generation through intermediate output checking and pruning.
+It features a comprehensive workflow that allows for the checking and evaluation of intermediate outputs during the generation process.
+By employing four agents along with various pruning methods for pruning low-quality outputs, CodeCoR reduces the propagation of low-quality outputs and improves code generation performance, achieving an average Pass@1 score of 77.13\% on four public datasets and outperforming representative prompting and multi-agent baselines under our evaluation setting.
+The experimental results demonstrate that the self-reflective capability of CodeCoR improves the accuracy of code generation while maintaining manageable system-level overhead.
+Our replication package, including source code and prompt examples, is available at \url{https://github.com/Wwstarry/CodeCoR}.